scouarn/sforth/README.md

 ## TODO
+- Test words longer than 128 bytes to check there's no unsigned vs signed byte bug
+- Handle SIGINT
-- Set the tty in raw mode by
+- Set the tty in raw mode in code
 - Tests for Double and Tools
 - Remaining from Double set : `2VALUE` (ext),  `M*/` and `123.` notation
 - Self hosting: export dict as ELF (with a given entrypoint) and get rid of as/ld dep